craigargh/cfg-python/slides/session_6.md

 ----

-In your student handbook there are four project briefs
+In your student handbook there are three project briefs

 Each brief includes:
 - Overview of the project